 The utilities are able to observe the performance of all participants in order to evaluate each participant's adherence to the requirements of the relevant tier and to determine the amount of incentives to which each participant is entitled.
-Participants will be provided their individual results on their dashboard in the online application portal or through their respective utility's Managed Charging Platform throughout their participation in the Program, so they may track their progress each month.
+Participants will be provided their individual results on their dashboard in the online application portal or through their respective utility's Managed Charging Platform throughout their participant in the Program, so they may track their progress each month.
 Participants are distributed incentives based on their performance in this Program.
-If you have questions about your participation results, please reach out to https://doi.org/10.1007/journet.com for UI and EversourceEVSupport@clearesult.com for Eversource.
+If you have questions about your participation results, please reach out to UnitedIlluminating@ev.energy for UI and the Eversource Website or Eversource.